Caesor/Swift-Calculator/README.md

-ios-swift-calculator
+Swift-Calculator
 ====================

-Ios-swift-calculator is an iOS app developed in Swift language.
-The app can support "+","-","x","/" four operators.
+Swift-Calculator is an iOS app developed in Swift language.
+The app can support "+","-","x","/" four operators and long math expressions.

 ## Screenshots
 ![picture1](/screenshot.png "example_pic")